chopfitzroy/exo-ui/packages/components/README.md

 - [ ] Text validation - Something like email validation is a good example, would likely require 3rd party dependencies, most likely [Zod](https://zod.dev/)
 - [ ] Text masking - Something like date or financial formatting is a good example, would likely require 3rd party dependencies
-- [ ] Carousel - This is really just an abstraction over `SingleSelectList` and may not be worth implementing
 - [ ] Slider - The implementation for this is not obvious and it will be difficult to create nice ergonomics

 The above components can achieve all functionality provided by [Headless UI](https://headlessui.com/) and most of the functionality provided by [Radix UI](https://www.radix-ui.com/).